ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 In addition to this, if I knew Spotify's exact methodology, this would have allowed me to create a more robust counter metholodology when devising my methodology.

 ## Extension
-Through undertaking this project, I had a few thoughts of some other interesting questions I'd like answered regarding my Spotify Data.
+Through undertaking this project, I had a few ideas of some other interesting questions that do not relate wholly to my problem statement but I'd like answered regarding my Spotify Data.

 **My Spotify Wrapped of all time**

 **Top 5 Artists**

-<br/>A query to find my top 5 artists of all time using the aforementioned Spotify methodology.
+A query to find my top 5 artists of all time using the aforementioned Spotify methodology.

+Query:
 ```sql
 SELECT TOP 5 Artist, COUNT(*) as Plays
 FROM Spotify